QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch/Readme.md

     🏆 Story Ending <i><sub><sup>(2 achievements - _XX_ points)</sup></sub></i>
 </h1>

-These achievements are tied to the two different Single Player Story Endings.
+These achievements are tied to the two different endings in Single Player Story Mode.
+They are restricted to Single Player Mode because using Gunslinger Mode to replay the final Chapter would bypass key story moments.

-> [!NOTE]
-> The moral choice at end of Chapter 14, **"Showdown"**, after the boss fight, is the choice which decides what ending the player will receive at the end of the game.
+If you’ve already completed the story once, the best way to unlock the other ending is to restart from Chapter 14, **"Showdown"**, and make the opposite moral choice at the end.
+This decision, made after the boss fight in **"Showdown"**, determines which ending you’ll receive at the conclusion of the game.

 > [!WARNING]
 > These two Single Player achievements can **NOT** be unlocked in Gunslinger Mode, unlike the [Story Progression achievements](#c_SPstory), which can be earned in Gunslinger Mode.
+The reason for this is mentioned above.

 ### Story Ending Achievement List